Irish Special Interest Group

-The Irish Special Interest Group (I-SIG) meets four times a year, and three of those meetings in 2023 will be hybrid; that is, they will be held in-person at the Grant’s View branch of St. Louis County Library OR at the StLGS office in Maplewood and also livestreamed via Zoom.
-The first meeting of the year will be livestreamed only.
-See below for specific instructions and directions to the library. |
+The Irish Special Interest Group (I-SIG) meets four times a year, in-person at the StLGS office in Maplewood and also livestreamed via Zoom.
+However, the first meeting of the year will be livestreamed only.
+See below for specific instructions and directions to the library.

-BLANK |
+BLANK

 Click here for more information on Irish in St. Louis.